Tonygeee/Project3/README.md

-Ticketmatcher
+# Ticketmatcher

-An event finder application with the ability to find locals also interested in your favorite events and meet up with them, with the ability to rate interactions to make the app safer.
+A web application that finds local events and matches you with people also interested in the same events creating a social hub for music enthusiasts.

+## Live Deployment

+(Heroku link goes here)

+## Built With

+* Technologies uses
+* Technologies uses
+* Technologies uses

+## Authors

+(github profiles)

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc